zuozhenggh/learning-library/solutions-library/netfoundry/lab1/lab1.md

 ## **Step 3:** Create Edge Router Policy

-For Step 3, we will create the Edge Router policy which allows Endpoints transit access to the customer edge network in the Cloud.
+For the next step, we will create the Edge Router policy which allows Endpoints transit access to the customer edge network in the Cloud.
 From the Edge Routers screen, select Manage Edge Router Policies and hit the + in the upper right corner to add a policy.

 ![](images/diag12.png)